SF AUSTRALIAN LABRADOODLES

 Both make excellent pets and because they will have to be spayed and neutered, you shouldn’t see a difference in gender.

 WHAT IS THE DIFFERENCE FROM AN AUSTRALIAN LABRADOODLE THAT IS REGISTERED AND AUSTRALIAN LABRADOODLES THAT ARE NOT?

-When you see a breeder that is registered with the ALCA you know your dog is coming from the original Australian Labradoodle lines from Tegan Park and/or Rutland Manor.
+When you see a breeder that is registered with an Association you know your dog is coming from the original Australian Labradoodle lines from Tegan Park and/or Rutland Manor.
 You are assured that your puppies parents and their parents and their parents have been through extensive health testing.
 As the breed developed, the Associations introduced a new level of health testing requirements, previously unheard of in the pure-bred dog world.
 All of our breeding dogs have been to an Opthalmologist to have their eyes certified healthy and have had x-rays of their hips/elbows, hearts and patellas, that are also certified by the OFA, to make sure they are as healthy as can be.
 They are also tested for diseases and have a DNA Profile to prove the dog is who is registered.
 As you can see we go through extensive testing to provide the healthiest puppy to our families.
 Belonging to the Association requires us to do disease testing to make sure our dogs are the healthiest they can possibly be.
 We also provide a 2 Year Health Guarantee and Lifetime Re-homing, which means at any point if you can not take care of your dog we will take it back and find it the best home possible.